Skip to main content

 What is an SR-22 in North Carolina?

 An SR-22 is a certificate of financial responsibility that your insurance company files with the NC DMV to prove you carry the required minimum liability coverage.
-It is typically required after certain violations like DWI, driving without insurance, or having your license revoked.
+It is typically required after DWI, driving without insurance, or certain license revocations.
+NC requires SR-22 filing for three years.
+If your coverage lapses during that period, the insurer must notify the DMV, which can restart the requirement clock.